 If the goods or services remaining after a contract modification are distinct from those in the original contract, but are not provided at comparable standalone selling prices, the original contract is treated as terminated; the original contract’s remaining performance obligations and the modification are accounted for as one, single, partially-completed contract without any adjustments to revenue.
 If there are no distinct goods or services provided, the modification is combined with the original contract by adjusting revenue on a cumulative catch-up basis.

 Companies are dealing with impracticalities of transition guidance pertaining to contract modifications.
 Some find it costly and overly difficult to retrospectively apply this guidance to all their contract modifications because they have numerous decades-long contracts with multiple modifications.
-The FASB and IASB have proposed a tentative practical expedient to help transition from ASC 605 to ASC 606.
+The Financial Accounting Standards Board (FASB) has proposed a tentative practical expedient to help transition from ASC 605 to ASC 606.
 For more on the practical expedient, see Contract Modifications Part III– The Hindsight Expedient.

 - ASC 606-10-25-10 to 25-13

 - EY, Financial Reporting Developments: “Revenue from contracts with customers.”
 October 2018.
 Section 3.4.

 - FASB TRG Memo 24: “Contract Modifications.”
 26 January 2014.